National Children's Home

 The National Children’s Home, which had been founded in London in 1869, transferred from London to Harpenden in 1913.
 Two years later the annual report said:

-“The industrial training is an important part of the work of the National Children’s Homes and Orphanage.
+“The industrial training is an important part of the work of the National Children’s Home and Orphanage*.
 At the institution in Harpenden, under the best possible advantages in well equipped houses and commodious workshops, an excellent opportunity is afforded for equipping the girls and boys for future service.

 The printing works are among the best equipped and most modern of such buildings.
 Twenty five of the senior boys are here apprenticed as compositors and machinists.